sfc-gh-abarron/coco-masterclass/readme.md

 **Expected result:** Successful creation of the agent.

 Go to [ai.snowflake.com](https://ai.snowflake.com) and validate the agent was successfully created and is available.
+You should be able to ask the agent questions about the dataset.

 ---